 If you work with GiveSmart, head to your Admin page > Users > Checkout > Search by ‘Yet to Pay’.
 Then, you can view any outstanding payments or donations.
 Go ahead and give that donor a call, or charge the credit card on file.
 If you don’t work with GiveSmart check your donation and ticketing portals, cash boxes from events, staff who may have held donor checks, and perhaps leftover auction items that still need to be collected and paid for.

 __ Organize folders – physical and digital

-It’s time to file away 2019!
-Pack away physical copies of documents, meeting minutes, marketing materials, binders, etc. and create a 2019 folder on your shared drive.
-Move all content related to 2019 into this folder to help clear space and start 2020 with a blank slate.
-Overwhelmed with what happened to your documents and folders on your desktop in 2019?
+It’s time to file away the year!
+Pack away physical copies of documents, meeting minutes, marketing materials, binders, etc., and create a folder on your shared drive.
+Move all content related to the year into this folder to help clear space and start anew with a blank slate.
+Overwhelmed with what happened to your documents and folders on your desktop?
 Build your folders now and develop a naming system for documents to be used by everyone in the organization to keep things clean and consistent.

 __ Ask for gifts!

 Lastly, it’s not too late to ask for gifts!
-There’s no doubt December is a big giving month, so when you ask, be specific about the amount and the project.
-Tell donors that $20 this December will help you reach your goal to fully fund school supplies for 2020.
+There’s no doubt December is a big giving month (33% of giving happens in December), so when you ask, be specific about the amount and the project.
+Tell donors that $20 this December will help you reach your goal to fully fund school supplies for next year.
 Strapped for time?
 Push out a final text-to-donate campaign and enable donors to give in seconds, right from their cell phones.
 A specific project will go a long way, so share why you are collecting end of the year funds to motivate donors to give.